katedruchuk/katedruchuk/README.md

 - 👋 Hi, I’m @katedruchuk
-- 👀 I’m interested in coding (obviously :)
+- 👀 I’m interested in coding (obviously :).
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript and React.
-- 💞️ I’m looking to collaborate on different projects
+- 💞️ I’m looking to collaborate on different projects.
 - 📫 How to reach me?
 Via email katedruchuk@gmail.com!

 <!---